Frances Parthenope Verney: Career as a writer and journalist

 Parthenope began writing stories and articles for Fraser's Magazine, Cornhill Magazine, and Macmillan's Magazine.
-She also published five novels; Avenhoe (1867), Stone Edge (1868), Lettice Lisle (1870), Fernyhurst Court (1871), and Llanaly Reefs (1873), and a two-volume book, Peasant Properties and Other Selected Essays.
+She published five novels; Avenhoe (1867), Stone Edge (1868), Lettice Lisle (1870), Fernyhurst Court (1871), and Llanaly Reefs (1873), and a two-volume book, Peasant Properties and Other Selected Essays.
 Parthenope published her early works anonymously until she became more confident to "write first 'Lady Verney' and finally 'Frances Parthenope Verney' on the title pages of her works."

 Parthenope came from two families with similar but different outlooks on life that resulted in a rather progressive nature of both Parthenope and her sister Florence.
-The Smith's, through her mother, who had "liberal and humanitarian outlooks," and the Shores, W.E.N.'s family, as well as the Smith's who believed in "Unitarianism."
+The Smiths, through her mother, who had "liberal and humanitarian outlooks", and the Shores, W.E.N.'s family, as well as the Smiths who believed in Unitarianism.
 Much of her writing concerned social questions of the day, and ranged from essays on "class morality" to reporting on "the Miseries of War", social differences between the poor of other nations, and religion.
-One of Parthenope's earlier works, Stone Edge, was "remarkably unsentimental and feminist," the books subject and the way in which "she presents" her setting of "preindustrial Derbyshire," shows that "Verney use[d] her novel to argue that industrialization tended to free women from domestic tyranny, [which was] a radical [and feminist] idea for her time."
+One of Parthenope's earlier works, Stone Edge, was "remarkably unsentimental and feminist", the book's subject and the way in which "she presents" her setting of "preindustrial Derbyshire" shows that "Verney use[d] her novel to argue that industrialization tended to free women from domestic tyranny, a radical idea for her time."